Skip to Main Content

 Acceptance into an ACEND-accredited dietetic internship is competitive, and undergraduate students are not guaranteed placement in an internship program.
 Many internship programs are traditional, where interns relocate to the program’s home base to complete the required 1000 hours of supervised practice.
 Due to the graduate degree requirement, many programs offer the opportunity to earn supervised practice hours while earning the graduate degree.
 However, there are a growing number of accredited distance internship programs and accredited Individualized Supervised Practice Pathway (ISPP) programs.
 You can read more about internships at the Academy’s website: https://www.eatrightpro.org/acend/accredited-programs/program-directory.

-After completing the accredited dietetic internship and passing the RDN examination, alums may apply for Florida licensure through the Department of Health, Division of Medical Quality Assurance.
+After completing the accredited dietetic internship, master’s degree, and passing the RDN examination, alums may apply for Florida licensure through the Department of Health, Division of Medical Quality Assurance.
 Licenses must be renewed every two years to stay active.

 The Profession of Nutrition and Dietetics

 A career in nutrition and dietetics holds a lifetime of opportunity for exciting and diverse employment.
 RDNs work in hospitals, health departments, wellness centers, nursing homes, school districts, private practice, food companies, research, clinics, home health agencies, substance abuse and eating disorder recovery centers, grocery stores, universities, diabetes centers, cancer centers, dialysis centers, community agencies, mental health centers and more.
-Many RDNs have their own private practices and are active on social media, TV, print, etc. Other RDNs hold challenging positions in government agencies such as the U.S. Food and Drug Administration and the U.S. Department of Agriculture.
+Many RDNs have their own private practices and are active on social media, television, print, etc. Other RDNs hold challenging positions in government agencies such as the US Food and Drug Administration and the US Department of Agriculture.

 Depending on their place of employment, RDNs may do the following: assess the nutritional status of diverse individuals and populations and help people implement beneficial lifestyle changes; manage health/nutrition programs and supervise staff; manage and direct food service operations; conduct research; teach; direct university nutrition/dietetic programs; develop and market food and supplement products; oversee school food service operations; author books and articles, and more.

-Beginning January 1, 2024, a master’s degree will be required to practice nutrition and dietetics for all new students entering academic programs.
-Undergraduate students entering an accredited dietetic program before 2024 will be exempt from this requirement.
-About half of all registered dietitians currently have a master’s degree.
-Most previously stand-alone internships (as opposed to MS/DI combined programs) will partner with a university, so students will complete the supervised practice and master’s program simultaneously.
-Each program may structure its schedules differently, so check the website and attend an open house of the program(s) you’re interested in for details.
+Beginning January 1, 2024, a master’s degree is now required to practice nutrition and dietetics for all new students entering academic programs.
+About half of all RDNs currently have a master’s degree.
+Most previously stand-alone internships (as opposed to MS/DI combined programs) now partner with a university, so students will complete the supervised practice and master’s program simultaneously.
+Each program may structure its schedules differently, so check the website and attend an open house of the program(s) you are interested in for details.

 Program graduates who do not pursue the RDN credential often seek employment as community nutrition educators, dietary technicians/supervisors, food service managers, or medical salespersons.
 All graduates of the DPD program are eligible to take the examination to become a dietetic technician (DTR) and certified dietary manager (CDM).
 Dietetic technicians and CDMs typically work under the direction of an RD in hospitals, nursing homes, clinics, and wellness centers.